jina-ai/jina/docs/how-to/flow-switch.md

 (flow-switch)=
-# Conditional route traffic inside a Flow
+# Conditional route request inside a Flow

 In this tutorial you will gain a deeper insight into the {class}`~jina.Flow` 's {ref}`filter condition feature<flow-filter>`.